blolol/minecraft-mod-packs/packs/perkpack-5/README.md

 # Perkpack 5

 Welcome to Perkpack 5!
 Based on Minecraft 1.21.1, the pack focuses on providing lots of different advancement trees to explore, whether you're into technology or cheesemaking.
-Some features from newer versions of vanilla Minecraft, such as [The Copper Age](https://minecraft.wiki/w/The_Copper_Age) game drop, are included as backports.
+Some features from newer versions of vanilla Minecraft, such as the [Copper Age game drop](https://minecraft.wiki/w/The_Copper_Age), are included as backports.
 The usual slew of world gen additions, quality of life improvements, and performance optimizations is also included.

 ## Contents